doublebyte1/keynotes/ada/PITCHME.md

 ---
 ## Let's talk about the Impostor Syndrome

-- Impostor Syndrome is a pervasive feeling of self-doubt, insecurity, or fraudulence despite often overwhelming evidence to the contrary.  |
+- Pervasive feeling of self-doubt, insecurity, or fraudulence despite often overwhelming evidence to the contrary.  |
 - It strikes smart, successful individuals.  |

 +++?image=assets/flowchart.jpeg